agustinamaccio/CS539-Final-Project/README.md

 In this repository you will find the following directories:
 1. SpotifyDataScraping: includes a python script which reads a csv file with spotify playlist links, and scrapes the data using the Spotify API ans spotypy library.
 It also includes the csv with the links.
   1.1 Get_track_info_per_playlist.ipynb
   1.2 PlaylistCollection.csv

+2. FeatureEngineering: includes a python script for feature engineering and extraction as well as its inpus.
+Its inputs are the csv files generated from Get_track_info_per_playlist.py script.
+  2.1 ConsolidateVariance.ipynb
+  2.2 AllPlayslistData folder with csv files (inputs)

-2. Models: includes 4 different python files for the 4 different models that we developed for clustering the data.
+3. Models: includes 4 different python files for the 4 different models that we developed for clustering the data.
 Each file includes preprocessing steps.
-  2.1 K-means script
+  3.1 K-means script
-  2.2 DBSCAN
+  3.2 DBSCAN
-  2.3 OPTICS
+  3.3 OPTICS
-  2.4 Agglomerative Hierarchical Clustering
+  3.4 Agglomerative Hierarchical Clustering